-Any building, structure, or use of land existing at the effective date of this ordinance may be continued even though such a building, structure, or use may not conform with the provisions of these regulations for the zoning district in which it is located.
-However, a nonconforming building, structure, or use of land shall not be changed, extended, reconstructed, enlarged, or structurally altered without conforming to the appropriate regulations within this ordinance, unless authority is granted by the Board of Zoning Adjustment and at least one of the following is true:
+Any building, structure, or use of land existing at the effective date of this ordinance may be continued even though such a building, structure, or use may not conform to the provisions of these regulations for the zoning district in which it is located.
+However, a nonconforming building, structure, or use of land shall not be changed, extended, reconstructed, enlarged, or structurally altered unless the alteration conforms to the appropriate regulations within this ordinance.
+If the alteration cannot meet regulations authority must granted by the Board of Zoning Adjustment and at least one of the following is true:

-- (1) The change is required by law or order, - (2) A waiver from conformance will not negatively impact that zoning district, - (3) Conformance would impose an undue hardship on the use of the property, or - (4) Repairs are needed to keep the building structurally sound ..
+- (1) The change is required by law or order, - (2) A waiver from conformance will not negatively impact that zoning district, - (3) Conformance would impose an undue hardship on the use of the property, - (4) Repairs are needed to keep the building structurally sound, or - (5) The alteration meets the goals and intent of the zoning district.